eriktholmes/eriktholmes/README.md

   > [ 275 ]
   > ```

-For comparison purpsoses I also finetuned a tinyllama model by feeding it the Robert Frost poems.
-Here is one of the resulting poems:
+    - For comparison purpsoses I also finetuned a [tinyllama](https://huggingface.co/TinyLlama/TinyLlama-1.1B-intermediate-step-1431k-3T) model by feeding it the Robert Frost dataset.
+Here is one of the poems the model generated:
   > ```
   > THE RUTHLESS STAR
   >